 Optimizing your Amazon product listings isn't always a question of optimizing the right images.
 Customers need to find your listing first.
 And when it comes to product discovery, there's a fundamental difference between the right keywords and the wrong keywords on Amazon.

 You may know the ins and outs of your product line.
 You know both its strengths as well as the promise it can deliver.
-But just how well do you know your keyword research strategy on Amazon?
+But just how well do you know your own keyword research strategy on Amazon?

-Your customers demand more out of your eCommerce platform than sometimes even traditional search engines can provide.
+Your customers demand more out of your product listings than traditional search engines can provide.
 And if you're hoping to develop maximum visibility, you need to know just where your customers are landing when they're searching for product features.

-However, unlike traditional search engine results, Amazon doesn't have quite as many ranking factors; largely because of the fact that there's considerably less competition than you'll find with traditional SERP.
+However, unlike traditional search engine results, Amazon SEO doesn't have quite as many ranking factors; largely because of the fact that there's considerably less competition than you'll find with traditional SERP.